danilw/danilw.github.io/blog/Vulkan-PCIE-band-vs-OGL/README.md

 Anything that larger than 1280x720 as video or single canvas or WebGL element - will drop FPS from 60 to lower nmber.

 *Only use of Vulkan in Chrome is - you can select GPU to use, when in OpenGL Chrome will always use only "main" GPU.*\
-*So when you have multiple GPU, or even simple integrated+discrete - Vulkan is useful in Chrome, even when it so much slower than OpenGL.*
+*When you have multiple GPU, or even simple integrated+discrete - Vulkan is useful in Chrome, even when it so much slower than OpenGL.*

 ### Screenshots below show PCIE usage in WebGL when it use OpenGL and Vulkan.